 I didn’t take this one with us, but I found myself copying lots of notes for later, recommendations that turned out to be spot-on.
 Zero photos, though, and a text-heavy layout with very few maps.

 Best for: vacationers who are looking for the kind of enthusiastic picks and pans they would get from a well-traveled friend.

-One great surprise that really enhanced the trip was the slim book Food and Drink in Argentina by Dereck Foster and Richard Tripp.
+One great surprise that really enhanced the trip was the slim book Food and Drink in Argentina: A Guide for Tourists and Residents by Dereck Foster and Richard Tripp.
 Whenever we remembered to carry this along to a restaurant, it was extremely valuable.
 It contains a rundown on what most menu items are in Spanish, describes the beef cut equivalents in terms of what they would be in your own country, and provides very good background on local drink choices.
 The information in here was far better than what was in any of the guidebooks, and with lots of color photos.
 Mealtime is almost always a pleasure in Argentina, so this book is well worth the extra cost and minimal weight.
 It would also be an invaluable resource for anyone moving to the country for work or study.

 TIM LEFFEL, is the author of The World’s Cheapest Destinations.
 He is also editor of PerceptiveTravel.com, featuring narratives from some of the best wandering authors on the planet.